grammyjs/website/site/docs/guide/commands.md

 Deep linking is useful if you want to build a referral system or track where users discovered your bot.
 For example, your bot could send a channel post with an [inline keyboard](../plugins/keyboard.md#inline-keyboards) button.
-The button contains a URL like the one above, e.g. `https://t.me/your_bot_name?start=awesome-channel-post-12345`.
+The button contains a URL like the one above, e.g., `https://t.me/your_bot_name?start=awesome-channel-post-12345`.
 When a user clicks on the button underneath the post, their Telegram client will open a chat with your bot, and display the START button described above.
 This way, your bot can identify where a user came from, and that they clicked the button underneath a specific channel post.